Estate Planning Lawyers Serving Cherry Hill and Linwood, NJ

 • Trusts: Even if you have a modest income, your situation may indicate that you should establish a special needs trust or supplemental benefits trust for the care of a disabled child; a living trust, which can offer privacy; or an irrevocable trust to minimize your estate tax exposure.

-• Senior financial planning: As elder law attorneys, we are skilled at developing plans that maximize the financial independence of seniors even after Medicaid eligibility.
+• Senior financial planning: As elder law attorneys, we are skilled at developing plans that maximize seniors’ financial independence even after Medicaid eligibility.

-Parents of young children need to designate guardians in the event that the parents die before the children attain the age of 18 and to create trusts so that life insurance proceeds, retirement plans and equity in residences is not distributed to their children on their 18th birthdays.
+Parents of young children need to designate guardians in the event that the parents die before the children attain the age of 18 and to create trusts so that life insurance proceeds, retirement plans, and equity in residences are not distributed to their children on their 18th birthdays.

-If you realize a need to address your estate planning issues, consider contacting an experienced attorney who understands estate planning and treats clients as individuals.
-Contact Rice & Quattrone, PC, in Cherry Hill at 856-673-0048 or Linwood at 609-398-3447.
+If you realize a need to address your estate planning issues, our experienced attorneys understand your needs and treat you as a unique individual.
+Contact us online or call Cherry Hill at 856-673-0048 or Linwood at 609-398-3447.